phatosas/p1/README.md

 <http://p1.dwa15.com>

 ## Description
-A single page website using basic HTML and CSS with the following information:
+A single page website using basic HTML and CSS
-Name
-Photo
-Place holder for future projects

 ## Demo
 <http://screencast.com/t/oUoSnN29>

 ## Details
-No login required.

-The file `word-scrape.php` was used to generate the word list.
+The webpage would be a place holder for future projects